Medicaid Asset Protection

 Protecting Assets from Long-Term Care Costs

 In addition to comprehensive estate planning, protecting assets through Medicaid planning strategies is often essential.
-In Missouri, Medicaid is now known as MO HealthNet, and with the right legal guidance, families may be able to preserve significant assets even when a loved one is facing the possibility of entering a nursing home.
+In Missouri, Medicaid is now known as MO HealthNet, and with the right legal guidance, families may be able to preserve significant assets through proper Medicaid Asset Protection strategies even when a loved one is facing the possibility of entering a nursing home.

 This area of law is complex and highly personal.
 Every situation is different, which is why working with an experienced elder law attorney is so important.
 Our team can help you navigate both advance planning and crisis planning, depending on your current needs.
 Whether you are planning for the future or responding to an unexpected event, we are here to help you protect what matters most.